Annis Harrison

 "Sound System culture is another form of joy as resistance.
 As soon as I feel that bass, it’s like a meditation.
 I can feel it physically moving through my body, the sense of release and escaping everyday life."

-In this clip, Annis talking about the influence of sound system culture.
+In this clip, Annis talks about the influence of sound system culture.